trossr32/ps-flatten-folders/README.md

 ## Notes

 Initially this module was written in native Powershell but has since been upgraded to a .NET core 3.1 Cmdlet.
-I've archived the Powershell version in case anyone is interested in viewing teh differences between the 2 implementations.
+I've archived the Powershell version in case anyone is interested in viewing the differences between the implementations.

-- The .NET core version of the module is in the (https://github.com/trossr32/ps-flatten-folders/tree/master/src)[src] directory.
+- The .NET core version of the module is in the [src](https://github.com/trossr32/ps-flatten-folders/tree/master/src) directory.
-- The Native Powershell version is in the (https://github.com/trossr32/ps-flatten-folders/tree/master/Ω Archive - Native Powershell version - FlattenFolders)[Ω Archive - Native Powershell version - FlattenFolders] directory.
+- The Native Powershell version is in the [archived native PS version](https://github.com/trossr32/ps-flatten-folders/tree/master/archived native PS version) directory.